-The \FSA ID has replaced the FAFSA PIN.
+The FSA ID has replaced the FAFSA PIN.
 Create a FSA ID.
 The FSA ID confirms your identity when you access your financial aid information and electronically sign Federal Student Aid documents.
 If you do not already have an FSA ID (different than the old PIN number) you can create one when logging into fafsa.gov.
-If you have a FAFSA PIN, you will be able to enter it and link it to your FSA ID.
 You can still create an FSA ID if you have forgotten or do not have a PIN.
 OR